junnatc/whos-that-pokemon/PROPOSAL.md

 ## **Technologies Used**

-Vanilla HTML, CSS and Javascript (MAYBE ANOTHER LANGUAGE IF IM FEELING SPICY)
+Vanilla HTML, CSS and Javascript

 ## MVP User Stories